Livia Gollancz

-Livia Ruth Gollancz (25 May 1920 − 29 March 2018) was the first female principal horn of a major UK symphony orchestra.
+Livia Ruth Gollancz (25 May 1920 − 29 March 2018) was a British publisher and musician who was the first female principal horn of a major UK symphony orchestra.

 Early life and education

 Livia Ruth Gollancz was born in London on 25 May 1920.
 Gollancz was the eldest child of the artist and architect Ruth Gollancz (née Löwy) and the publisher Victor Gollancz.
 Livia was the eldest of five sisters.
 She and her siblings, Diana, Julia, the artist Vita Gollancz and Francesca were the dedicatees of the 1932 "An Outline For Boys And Girls And Their Parents."
 She was of Jewish descent.

 Her schooling took place at Kensington High School (now Kensington Preparatory School) and St Paul's Girls' School.
 Her early musical education had included learning the clarinet though she was more successful as a pianist and violinist later changing to the viola.
 In order to ensure that Gollancz did not leave school without having completed her school certificate her mother offered her extra maths tuition necessary to pass her exams in return for a French horn.

-In 1936 Gollancz was initially accepted to study at the Royal College of Music as a first study viola player and with Frank Probyn as a second study French horn player though after 18 months she switched to first study French horn.
+In 1936, Gollancz was initially accepted to study at the Royal College of Music as a first study viola player and with Frank Probyn as a second study French horn player though after 18 months she switched to first study French horn.

 Musical career

-Following her studies Gollancz joined The Queen's Hall Light Orchestra.
+Following her studies, Gollancz joined The Queen's Hall Light Orchestra.
 Other engagements included deputy 2nd horn for the Scottish Orchestra (now Royal Scottish National Orchestra), 1940–41, 4th horn for The BBC Theatre Orchestra, 1942–43, and 3rd horn with the London Symphony Orchestra in 1941.
 During her performing career she freelanced with many theatre and concert orchestras including The Old Vic Company and the Royal Opera House.

 The conductor and founder of The Proms Henry Wood heard Gollancz performing with the London Symphony Orchestra in May 1941 and was prompted to write to her the following day: